dbochicchio/vera-VirtualDevices/README.md

 just use:

 ```
-shellies/myshelly/relay/0/command/=/on
+mqtt://shellies/myshelly/relay/0/command/=/on
 ```

-All the commands are supported.
+All the commands are supported on all devices.

 ## MQTT Status
-Status from MQTT message is supported as well, but only on openLuup.
+Status from MQTT message is supported as well, and on openLuup only.

 Look for *MQTT_* variables and insert something like this: